 You may think of hot flashes -- sudden waves of heat coming from your head, neck, or torso maybe with red, blotchy skin, sweating, and a rapid heartbeat -- as something only women get around the time they stop having their period.
-But this flushing can be the result of many things as your body tries to cool down.
+Hot flashes and night sweats are part of what are called vasomotor symptoms (VMS) of menpause and this flushing can be the result of many things as your body tries to cool down.
 Not everyone sweats when they have one, and you may feel chilled afterward.

 This is what's behind menopausal hot flashes.
-As the estrogen in her body declines, a woman's thermostat resets and cooling measures start to kick in sooner.
-But a man might get hot flashes as his testosterone level drops in middle age, especially if he's had a certain kind of prostate cancer treatment.
+As the estrogen in their body declines, a woman's thermostat resets and cooling measures start to kick in sooner.
+But a man might get hot flashes as their testosterone level drops in middle age, especially if they have had a certain kind of prostate cancer treatment.
 An overactive thyroid gland, perhaps from Graves' disease or after giving birth, or something else that's causing high levels of thyroid hormone may also do it.

 Your body temperature naturally rises when you work hard.
 To keep up, your cells burn more fuel, which makes extra heat.
 Your body sends more blood closer to the skin to cool it off, and evaporating sweat helps bring your temperature down.
 That's why it's important to drink water when you work out.
 If you exercise regularly, your body gets used to that heat you make, and your core temperature can get a little higher before you react.

 Your body fires up when it's fighting germs.
 And that rising body temperature will trigger a part of your brain called the hypothalamus to start the cooling process and bring your temperature back to normal.
 Call your doctor if your fever is more than 103 or if you also have a bad headache, breathing problems, or can't stop throwing up.